kr-colab/diploSHIC/README.md

                         Right boundary of region in which feature vectors are calculated (whole arm if omitted)
 ```
-This mode takes four arguments and again has many options.
+This mode takes five arguments and again has many options.
 The required arguments are the "shicMode", i.e. whether
 to calculate the haploid or diploid summary statistics, the name of the input file, which chromosome to arm to calculate
-statistics for, and the length of that chromosome.
+statistics for, the length of that chromosome, and the name of the output file.

+### training the CNN and prediction
+Once we have feature vector files ready to go we can train and test our CNN and then finally do prediction on empirical data.

-### train mode
+#### train mode
-Individual run mode help menus can be brought up in a similar way.
-For instance here is the help
-for the train mode
+Here is the help message for the train mode of `diploSHIC.py`
 ```
 $ python diploSHIC.py train -h
 usage: diploSHIC.py train [-h] [--epochs EPOCHS] [--numSubWins NUMSUBWINS]